Many C programmers seems to assume that specifying

 is the atomic memory quantity.

-Any type must be an integral number of char
+Any type must be an integral number of chars.

 Bit fields are the only exception: